Some Basic Facts about the Japanese LanguageThe position of Japanese in the language landscape

 Acquisition of Japanese LanguageA long and sometimes winding road

 Even though many universities in English-speaking countries offer programs in Japanese, long-term residence in Japan is still extremely important in acquiring Japanese as a second language for use in the real world outside of academic pursuits or things such as enjoying anime.
-Numerous Westerners have attained capability in Japanese; almost all of them have resided for long periods in Japan, many of them are still in Japan, and the ones who are exceptionally good at Japanese, both written and spoken, appear to be mostly living in Japan.
+Numerous Westerners have attained a high-level capability in Japanese; almost all of them have resided for long periods in Japan, many of them are still in Japan, and the ones who are exceptionally good at Japanese, both written and spoken, appear to be mostly living in Japan.

 Additionally, there is an undeniable learning synergy between reading and speaking, and attempts to learn to read Japanese exclusively from outside of Japan with little emphasis on—or opportunity to learn—spoken Japanese are not likely to be successful.
 But there is no formulaic path to fluency in Japanese.
-The founder's story is just one example.
+The Lise's story is just one example.

 The Chinese Disconnection